 Joshua N.K.
 Rolnick

-Rolnick currently teaches fiction writing at the Johns Hopkins M.A. in Writing program as well as at the Sackett Street Writers Workshop in Brooklyn, N.Y.
-He is president of the Sh’ma Institute, which publishes Sh’ma, a journal of Jewish ideas.
+Rolnick is a faculty lecturer at the Johns Hopkins M.A. in Writing program as well as an instructor the Sackett Street Writers Workshop in Brooklyn, N.Y.
+He serves as fiction editor for Paper Brigade, the annual literary journal of the Jewish Book Council.
 He has previously worked as a reporter or editor for publications including the Associated Press, Congressional Quarterly, Moment, and the Stanford Social Innovation Review.
 Rolnick holds an MFA from the Iowa Writers’ Workshop, an MA in Writing from Johns Hopkins University, and an MA in international history from the London School of Economics.
-He is a member of the board of directors of the Jewish Book Council and the Jewish Telegraphic Agency.
 He lives in Brooklyn with his wife and four children.